jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 web-frontend-74dd5cbcdc-vbt9r.default                  SYNCED     SYNCED     SYNCED     SYNCED       istiod-56874696b5-7cg2r     1.10.0
 ```

-You can also specify a pod or deployment name as an argument and in that case, you'll see the sync diff between istiod and the pod.
+You can also specify a pod or deployment name as an argument, and in that case, you'll see the sync diff between istiod and the pod.

 ```sh
 $ istioctl ps deployment/customers-v1